YourRoots Logo

 Children(s): Wm Smith, Samuel Smith, Edward Smith, Robt Smith, Geo Smith, Bige Smith, Aadomin Smith, Julius Smith

-Aaron S Smith was born in South Carolina in 1810, to Samuell L Smith and Mary Harlan.
-Later in life, Aaron S Smith married Laeinda Smith; among their children were Wm H Smith, Samuel A Smith, Edward W Smith, Robt C Smith, Geo W Smith, Bige S Smith, Aadomin J Smith and Julius Travis Smith.
-Aaron S Smith died in Swan, Smith County, Texas, United States of America, 1861.
+The story of Aaron S Smith began in 1810 in South Carolina.
+In 1840, Aaron S Smith resided in Anderson, South Carolina, USA.
+In 1850, Aaron S Smith resided in Marietta, Cobb, Georgia, USA.
+Aaron S Smith married Laeinda Smith, and had children including Wm H Smith, Samuel A Smith, Edward W Smith, Robt C Smith, Geo W Smith, Bige S Smith, Aadomin J Smith, Julius Travis Smith.
+Aaron S Smith passed away in 1861 in Swan, Smith County, Texas, United States of America.

 Find more search results for Aaron Smith